featurevisor/featurevisor/docs/features.md

         percentage: 100
 ```

-This is the smallest possible definition of a feature.
+This is the smallest possible definition of a feature in Featurevisor.

 Quite a few are happening there.
 We will go through each of the properties from the snippet above and more in the following sections.